 The photos in this blog post were taken by Rachel Cook of Half Acre House.

 This is a sponsored post.
-Although we received compensation for this post, the opinions expressed here are – as always – 100% our own.
-Thank you for supporting the great companies we work with thereby allowing us to continue creating high-quality recipes and content for you.
+Although we received compensation for this post, the opinions expressed here are — as always — 100% our own.
+Thank you for supporting the great companies we work with, which allows us to continue creating high-quality recipes and content for you.